Skip to main content

 Aphelion was developed by DON'T NOD.

-Aphelion has received neutral reviews from players.
+Aphelion has received neutral reviews from both players and critics.
 Most players liked Aphelion for its story but disliked it for its gameplay.

 Aphelion is a single player game.

-Similar games include Deliver Us Mars, Lifeless Planet, Deliver Us The Moon, Moons of Madness, Fort Solis and others.
+Similar games include Deliver Us Mars, Deliver Us The Moon, Lifeless Planet, Moons of Madness, Still Wakes the Deep and others.